sharath50/PHP-CRUD-Application/README.md

 ) AUTO_INCREMENT=100;

-in project multiselect delete is currently not working....
+In delete page -> multiselect delete is currently not working....
+And to update the data should go from read page

+I will fix them soon

+thank you...